Mo Amer: Standup

 In 2025, Amer participated in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
+The festival was criticized by Human Rights Watch, which characterized the event as an attempt by the Saudi government to whitewash its human rights abuses.

 Film and television

 In 2018, Amer joined the cast of the Hulu show Ramy.
 In the series, Amer plays Ramy's cousin Mo, who owns a diner where many of the show's characters gather.
 Amer has co-written an original feature screenplay with filmmaker Iman Zawahry and Azhar Usman.

 In 2022, Amer created, starred in, and directed some episodes of the Netflix series Mo, which is loosely based on his experiences as a Palestinian refugee.
 The show received widespread acclaim and won several awards, including a Peabody Award.
 It was renewed for a second season.
 That same year, Amer starred in the DC film Black Adam alongside Dwayne Johnson and was named 2022 UAE GQ Man of the Year.

 Season 2 of Mo was released in January 2025, to "widespread acclaim" is one of "Netflix's most celebrated comedies", and was called "Essential Viewing" by Mashable.
 Both seasons of the show have a 100% critic score on Rotten Tomatoes.